- What is the El Dorado Haunt?

-The El Dorado Haunt is a “haunted house” attraction.
-2019 is our fourth year in production.
+The El Dorado Haunt is a “haunted trail” attraction.
+This year we are taking you on a terrifying walk through the woods.
+2022 is our seventh year in production.
 Designed, produced and directed by industry haunt veterans, the El Dorado Haunt intends to make your nightmares come true.
 But be brave and face them, dear victim, because we are scaring for a cause… proceeds from the #eldohaunt will benefit Camp Fire El Dorado.

 Do you close if the weather is bad…you know…for rain…or a shower of toads?

 We are outdoors this year so weather will be a factor.
 Check our social media to find out if we’re haunting that night!

 Is it scary?

 Um… what kind of question is that?
 You bet it’s scary.
 Don’t let some random zombie freak you out, LET US DO IT!

 Are there clowns?
 Or zombies?
 Or other freaky characters?

 Hmmm…we can’t remember.
 Let us know if you make it all the way through, ok?

 Where is the El Dorado Haunt?
 How do I get there?